Why you’re stuck writing your website copy – and how to fix it

 You’ve decided it’s time to ramp up your online presence, so you’ve hired a designer for the job.
 Wahoo!
 You’re excited to get the ball rolling, but then the designer asks you for your website copy.
 Some people feel confident writing their own content, but I’ve found that most people don’t even know where to start.
 If the latter sounds like you, then this blog is for you.
 Messaging advisor, Anna Laman, has written a guest post identifying the three common problems she sees when entrepreneurs DIY their own website copy and has shared some super helpful advice.

 Your website is such an important tool for your business and if done correctly, it can act as a full time employee that is making sales for your business, collecting information from potential clients, and telling your authentic story to your ideal audience.
-If you still feel overwhelmed with writing your own website copy, don’t fret!
-Anna and I have teamed up to create a Deluxe Website Package and you can read all about it at the end of this post.
+Read on for some useful tips!

 A Guest Blog by Anna Laman